gjtiquia/.vpsrice/README.md

 the aliases should also be restricted to that shell session, such that it will be gone in new shell sessions

 the binaries and everything should also be self-contained, such that a simple `rm -rf` can delete everything

+so it should not use any package managers, rely on only the most basic of commands

 `sudo` should also not be required to install